 Demonstrators have staged a series of strikes and protests, some of which turned violent.

 This made a “no” vote in any referendum highly probable, even though this would cut off Greece’s last international financial lifeline and risk spreading its debt crisis to much bigger eurozone economies, such as Italy and Spain.

-German Chancellor Angela Merkel and French President Nicolas Sarkozy summoned Papandreou and Venizelos to Cannes on Wednesday, where they made clear Greece would receive no EU aid if the nation failed to stick to the deal.
+German Chancellor Angela Merkel and French President Nicolas Sarkozy summoned Papandreou to Cannes on Wednesday ahead of the G20 summit, where they made clear Greece would receive no EU aid if the nation failed to stick to the deal.